-The Neurosurgical Spine Services Division at the University of Pittsburgh is a multidisciplinary organization composed of specialists in the fields of physical therapy, physical medicine and rehabilitation, interventional neuroradiology and neurological spine surgery.
+The Neurosurgical Spine Services Division at the University of Pittsburgh—under the direction of D. Kojo Hamilton, MD—is a multidisciplinary organization composed of specialists in the fields of physical therapy, physical medicine and rehabilitation, interventional neuroradiology and neurological spine surgery.
 Specialists from these fields work together as a unified group to provide the highest quality care for patients and athletes who have spine injuries, painful disc conditions, neck, arm, back or leg pain.

-Adam S. Kanter, MD, is chief of neurosurgical spine services and also leads the minimally invasive spine program.
-David O. Okonkwo, MD, PhD, leads the spinal deformity program and D. Kojo Hamilton, MD, provides specialty care in the treatment of cervical malalignment and spinal deformity.
+Adam S. Kanter, MD, is chief of neurosurgical spine services at UPMC Presbyterian and also leads the minimally invasive spine program.
+David O. Okonkwo, MD, PhD, leads the spine trauma and spinal deformity program and Dr. Hamilton provides specialty care in the treatment of cervical malalignment and spinal deformity.
 Peter C. Gerszten, MD, MPH, leads the percutaneous and spine radiosurgery programs.
+Thomas J. Buell, MD, joined the division in January 2022.

 The Neurosurgical Spine Services Division offers comprehensive care for all types of spinal disorders, including degenerative, traumatic, and oncologic conditions.
 The initial treatment approach is typically non-surgical, with surgical options reserved for patients with recurrent or disabling symptoms and/or progressive deficits.
 Complete diagnostic testing of all spinal and nerve disorders is available through the center.